ashleypepita/git_talk/README.md

 # git_talk
 For hsv.py demo, 10/6/17

-Mary had a little lamp
+Mary had a little lamb
+(Mary used fluorescent lighting.)